trustathsh/irondemo/README.md

 Updating the sources
 ====================
 Just re-run the last step of the instructions for building irondemo.
 This will update the sources and build them.
-You will need to also rebuilt any scenarios using the projects that got updated if you want them to make use of the new versionsn.
+You will need to also rebuilt any scenarios using the projects that got updated if you want them to make use of the new versions.

 More Information
 ================